-- Check Sprinklers: Not only is watering your asphalt wasteful, it's also damaging to pavement.
+- Check Sprinklers: Not only is watering your asphalt wasteful, but it's also damaging to the pavement.
 That amount of water over time can seep into the asphalt and degrade the quality of it.
 This leaves it susceptible to potholes, cracks, and depressions.

 - Watch Heavy Equipment: Heavy machinery can hurt asphalt, especially if its already experiencing degradation or wear.
 Keep heavy equipment off the asphalt whenever possible.